-Elmo Insurance Limited (C-3500) is authorised to carry on general insurance business and is regulated by the Malta Financial Services Authority.
+Elmo Insurance Limited (C-3500) is registered in Malta.
+Authorised to carry on general insurance business in terms of the Insurance Business Act (Chapter 403 of the Laws of Malta) and regulated by the Malta Financial Services Authority of Notabile Road, Attard, BKR 3000, Malta.